-A purpose built touring bike will come with pannier racks fitted, as well as mudguards and perhaps even built-in lights.
+A purpose-built touring bike will come with pannier racks fitted, as well as fenders and perhaps even built-in lights.
 These all add to the overall weight, but if the intended purpose requires them, it's no bother.

-If you plan to use the bike for other purposes, such as faster club runs, then you may want to look for a bike that comes with eyelets for guards and racks, so that you can remove and fit them as and when.
+If you plan to use the bike for other purposes, like group rides, then you may want to look for a bike that comes with eyelets for guards and racks, so that you can remove and fit them as and when.

 There's a lot of clever luggage solutions around these days, such as frame bags and oversized saddlebags, that allow you to do away with panniers if you'd rather distribute weight differently.